What Happens If I Eat Too Much While On Saxenda?

-Saxenda works by slowing the rate at which glucose, that our bodies use for energy, is absorbed through our intestines.
+Saxenda works by slowing the rate at which glucose, which our bodies use for energy, is absorbed through our intestines.
 It also causes a feeling of fullness and suppresses your hunger, so you feel less inclined to eat large quantities of food.

 But Saxenda is not a magic bullet and won’t help you lose weight on its own.
 You need to eat a low-calorie diet and exercise regularly in order to support your weight loss journey.

-Simply put, eating a high calorie diet while taking Saxenda will not help you lose weight.
+Simply put, eating a high-calorie diet while taking Saxenda will not help you lose weight.
 In fact, eating more calories than you should, even while taking Saxenda, can cause you to inadvertently gain weight.
 This is because Saxenda has no effect on how your body processes calories.

 While it’s absolutely fine to have a treat every now and again, frequently overeating or consuming sugary or fatty foods can impact your weight loss efforts, regardless of whether you are using a weight loss aid.